Bender250/bender250.github.io/_posts/eth/2019-1-20-Flumserberg.md

 Surprisingly, we managed the way back without troubles, although part of it was a red piste.
 It was definitely fun!

 PS: I have a new camera, so you can expect better pictures.
-Maybe it is not obious in this post, as the weather was not too photo-friendly.
-Also the compression for web is quite significant.
+Maybe it is not obvious in this post, as the weather was not too photo-friendly.
+But it will get better ;).